twbs/bootstrap/docs/4.0/migration.md

 - Added a new `576px` grid breakpoint as `sm`, meaning there are now five total tiers (`xs`, `sm`, `md`, `lg`, and `xl`).
 - Renamed the responsive grid modifier classes from `.col-{breakpoint}-{modifier}-{size}` to `.{modifier}-{breakpoint}-{size}` for simpler grid classes.
 For example, instead of `.col-md-3.col-md-push-9` it's `.col-md-3.push-md-9`.
-- Overhauled the grid mixins to merge `make-col` and `make-col-span` into a single `make-col` mixin, thereby ensuring mixins and predefined classes utilize the same float/flex behaviors.
 - Added flexbox utility classes for grid system and components.

 ### List groups